rebelsky/sams-assorted-musings-reflections/selecting-summer-students.md

 do not understand the long-term benefits of those opportunities.
 In order to address those issues, we need to start by making sure that students get paid for the work.

+[5] We try to provide enough support that they don't fail any class.
+But we learn from mistakes, so we allow small mistakes in our classes.

+[6] My summer students will tell you that "unstructured" may be an understatement for my summer projects.